 Yes, you can go into the TV's menu system and select a picture preset (like Cinema) or make adjustments to (hopefully) improve the image.
 But without a trained eye and specialized equipment, not to mention an understanding of the what the myriad settings in the TV's "advanced" menu are and what they can do, you probably won't end up with what videophiles call an "accurate" picture — one that gets you as close as possible to reality and really pulls you into story.

-And the best of today's high-definition sets, whether 1080p or 4K/Ultra HD resolution, are capable of extraordinary image quality.
+And the best of today's high-definition sets with 4K/Ultra HD resolution are capable of extraordinary image quality.

 You probably didn't know this, but for a relatively modest fee of a few hundred dollars, you can hire a professionally trained "calibrator" to come in and set up your TV.
 These individuals undergo technical training by organizations such as the Imaging Science Foundation (ISF) or THX and use specialized equipment to tweak TV images to perfection.
 Most home entertainment professionals, a.k.a. custom installers, are either ISF- or THX-certified.